bitcoinlayers/bitcoinlayers/sidechain-definitions.md

 - Bitvium Rollup: A rollup with where the sequencer executes state transitions and sees a prover submit a validity proof, for an associated state transition, to Bitcoin.
 A group of verifiers on optimistically prove the state transition was executed correctly
 - Validium: A blockchain that uses an offchain system for data availability and has a prover submits a validity proof to a verifier contract on the L1 proving that the state transition was executed correctly
 - Optimium: A blockchain that uses an offchain system for data availability and has challengers can submit a fault proof to challenge malicious state transitions
-- Bitvimium: A blockchain that uses an offchain system for data availability and has a prover submit a validity proof to a group of verifiers on the L1 optimistically prove the state transition was executed correctly
+- Bitvimium: A blockchain that uses an offchain system for data availability and has a prover submit a validity proof to the Bitcoin L1 and group of verifiers optimistically prove the state transition was executed correctly
 - Client-side validation: A system where the validation of a specific state transition is only performed by the parties involved in that state transition
 - zkCSV: A CSV protocol that compresses the history associated with a specific token into a validity proof.
 Senders update a token's history by geneterating a state trasition within the associated validity proof and see the recepient verify the validity proof
 - Statechain: A protocol where users enter a 2-2 multisig with a federated entity and transfer ownership of a UTXO to an intended recipient by providing them a statechain private key for that specific UTXO